Intestinal or Gut Bacteria and Obesity: A Possible Connection

 The researchers are now performing experiments in which Methanobrevibacter is eliminated from the gut with targeted antibiotics.
 They hope to discover how the removal of the microbe affects the processing of food in the gut.

-Methanobrevibacter and Weight Increase in Children
+Methanobrevibacter and Children's Weight

 In another research project, a team of scientists in the Netherlands examined the feces of 472 children between the ages of six and ten.
 They found that a higher concentration of Methanobrevibacter smithii in the feces (and therefore presumably in the gut) was associated with increased weight, a higher BMI score, and being overweight.